Building a Better Pool for Ashland

 Water polo is one of the world's toughest sports.
 Ashland High School's water polo teams compete at the highest level, but they can't host meets: the Daniel Meyer Memorial pool isn't deep enough.

 Since 1983, Ashland’s Daniel Meyer Memorial Pool has offered a cold splash against the summer heat, swimming lessons, lap and recreational swimming, water polo, gentle swim for seniors and more.
-Thirty-five years later, it has aged out and public swimming in Ashland is at a cross roads.
+Thirty-seven years later, it has aged out and public swimming in Ashland is at a cross roads.